 Flowering to Fruit – Teenage

-When flowering things change in the plant’s chemistry.
+When flowering, things change in the plant’s chemistry.
 Plants need to attract pollinators therefore it should have a good amount of sugar in the flowers.
 With the nitrogen and phosphorus feeding above, we need to read about 12 brix with a TDS refractometer.
 12 brix is the breaking point between the simple and complex sugars.
 Also the plant is preparing itself for the fruiting.
-If the sugars are not enough in the sap, there will be a bug pressure as the bugs usually attack low brix plants.
+If the sugars are not enough in the sap, there will be bug pressure as the bugs usually attack low brix plants.
 Phosphorus being the most required along with medium application of calcium and potassium.
 Little amount of nitrogen should also be applied.

 Apple, apricot, peach, cherry and pear trees burst into flowers before any leaf growth.
 So they need a different diet.
 I am getting good results by mixing liquid fish fertilizer and phosphorus worm castings and applying them to soil and leaves as liquid fertilizer.

 Fruit to Ripening – Reproducing